SebastienRietteMTO/git-graphz/README.md

 Or you can simply (the file extension must be an accepted command line option of the dot utility (see [here](https://www.graphviz.org/docs/outputs/))

     ./git-graph -o image.pdf

+In addition to the graphviz accepted extensions, it is also possible to generate an html page

+    ./git-graph -o image.html

 Example with range